-If you were unable to join us at the fourth grade B’nai Mitzvah orientation, packets will be mailed to your home.
-Additionally, you may click here to download the date application.
-Applications that are received back by December 19, 2014 will have first consideration.
-Date notification and the B’nai Mitzvah Brit will be sent in February.
+If you were unable to join us at the fourth grade B’nai Mitzvah orientation, packets were mailed to your home.
+You may click here to download the date application.
+Applications that were received back by December 19, 2014 had first consideration.
+Date notification and the B’nai Mitzvah Brit have been sent.
 For more information contact Davia Rabinoff-Goldman.

 Shabbat Family Learning Programs

 Starting in the spring of fourth grade and continuing throughout sixth grade, all pre-b’nai mitzvah children and their parents are invited to attend special Family Learning Programs for their specific grade.
 In addition to building familiarity with the b’nai mitzvah process, you will have the opportunity to engage in Torah study with the Rabbis and educators as you learn more about this rite of passage.
 This is also a very special time for you and your child to learn with his or her community of peers.